KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/4-modules-variables-operators/README.md

 7. At the top of the file add a statement to pull in the  _fetchInitialRecipes_ from the utils.js file.

 8. Inside of the displayRecipes method, you'll need to add some code to recipeElement.innerHTML so that the recipe data appears on your page.
+You'll want to use template literals.

 9. Under the line declaring the constant addRecipeButton, declare an array to hold new recipes that will be added.